Applying to the Master of Arts in Communication Sciences and Disorders Program

 - “Term of Enrollment” field, select Fall 2022 (all newly admitted students to our MA program must begin in the fall semester)

 - “Additional Information: Program Specialization” field, enter Speech-Language Pathology

-- “Department contact name” field, enter Kenneth J. Logan
+- “Department contact name” field, enter Karen Hegland.

 - “Activities” – The UF application requires a response on the Activities page.
 Because you will be entering all of your activities into the CSDCAS application, there is no need to re-enter all of your activities into the UF application.
 Instead, just enter one activity on the Activities page of the UF application, and then advance to the next page.

-- You do not need to submit your Statement of Purpose, Resume, or Recommendation Letters with your UF application.
-You will submit the latter materials through the CSDCAS application.
-(The UF application should let you advance beyond these portions of the application without uploading anything.
-If so, proceed forward in the application.
-If not, upload the required materials here as well.)
+- Statement of Purpose, Resume, or Recommendation Letters portions of the UF application: You will submit these materials through the CSDCAS application.
+The UF application should let you advance beyond these portions of the application without uploading anything.
+(If not, upload any documents that are required using the same materials you uploaded for the CSDCAS application.)